 Dr. Klein earned the degree of MD from Yale Medical School in 1986.
-She completed a residency in ophthalmology at Yale New Haven Hospital in 1991 and fellowship training in medical and surgical retina in 1992.
+She completed a residency in ophthalmology at Yale-New Haven Hospital in 1991 and fellowship training in the medical and surgical retina in 1992.
 Dr. Klein is board certified in ophthalmology and has been recognized for 20 years of service to Danbury Hospital.
-She has published multiple articles in peer reviewed medical journals and presented papers at national and international ophthalmology meetings.
+She has published multiple articles in peer-reviewed medical journals and presented papers at national and international ophthalmology meetings.
 She is a fellow of the American Academy of Ophthalmology, an officer in the Yale Alumni in Ophthalmology and a member of the American Society of Retina Specialists.

 Dr. Klein is an ophthalmologist specializing in both medical and surgical diseases of the retina and macula.
 This includes but is not limited to diabetic retinopathy, retinal tears and detachment, macular degeneration, macular hole, retinal vein and artery occlusion, complications of cataract surgery, and inflammatory diseases affecting the posterior aspect of the eye.
 In every case, she works closely with her colleagues in Medicine, Rheumatology, Optometry and Endocrinology.
 Dr. Klein’s goal is to offer state-of-the-art care and preventative treatment for patients facing the possibility of visual impairment in a comfortable, friendly and dignified environment.